nosqlgeek/rl-docker/vanilla/README.md

-## Performing an installation from scratch by using a vanialla Ubuntu Server
+## Performing an installation from scratch by using a vanilla Ubuntu Server

 * Download the Redis Enterprise Software installation package and place it in this folder